 How Apple Will Use Your Personal Data

-With the recent launch of iOS 12, Apple starts personalized recommendations based on users’ preferences.
-Changes will also involve the Mac App Store, Apple Music and Apple Books.
+With the recent launch of iOS 12, Apple starts personalized recommendations based on users’ preferences. iPhone vs Android privacy has long been a big topic, and this change is hot news.
+These changes will also involve the Mac App Store, Apple Music and Apple Books.

-Apple starts reviewing users’ search history: what apps they look for, and when and how often they use the App Store.
-Information such as type of device, operating system used, and available memory card space will help to make the most perfect fit for users.
+As for how it works, apple starts reviewing users’ search history: what apps they look for, and when and how often they use the App Store.
+Apple data such as type of device, operating system used, and available memory card space will help to make the most perfect fit for users.

 This is how App Store notifies users about data collecting: